FrozenNode/Laravel-Administrator/docs/configuration.md

 This is the directory location of your application's model config files.
 It's recommended to use a subdirectory of your application config called `administrator`, but you can put it anywhere you like.

+<a name="settings-config-path"></a>
+### Settings Config Path

+	/**
+	 * The path to your settings config directory
+	 *
+	 * @type string
+	 */
+	'settings_config_path' => path('app') . 'config/administrator/settings',

+This is the directory location of your application's settings config files.
+If you want to create settings pages for your admins, you'll store each settings config file in the path above.
+As with the `model_config_path`, it's up to you how to organize this.
+The recommended approach is above, but you may just find a more sensible way to organize your config directories.

 <a name="menu"></a>
 ### Menu

 	/**
 	 * The menu structure of the site.
-Each item should either be the name of the model's config file or an array of names of model config files.
+For models, you should either supply the name of a model config file or an array of names of model config
+	 * files.
+The same applies to settings config files, except you must prepend 'settings.' to the settings config file name.
+By providing an
-	 * By doing the latter, you can group certain models together.
-Each name needs to have a config file in your model config path with the same
+	 * array of names, you can group certain models or settings pages together.
+Each name needs to either have a config file in your model
-	 * name.
+	 * config path or settings config path with the same name.
 So 'users' would require a 'users.php' file in your model config path.
+	 * 'settings.site' would require a 'site.php' file in your settings config path.
 	 *
 	 * @type array
 	 *